Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Community Detection Algorithm

 \subsection{Detection of Monads}

-One unique feature of geographical commuting networks is that many prominent nodes that have large strengths are not found in communities because most of the residents stay within their counties to commute.
-We define the degree of \textit{monadicity} of a given node as the following: Assuming the observed graph originated from the null model , the variable $I_u$ measures two things.
-Firstly, $I_u$ measures how much more $\varrho_u$ is for a given $u$ than the global mean self-looping tendency $p$.
-Secondly, $I_u$ measures (assuming the network did originate from the null model) how much more the latent $\xi_{uu}$ component of $\hat{W}_{uu}$ is than its expected value of one ( recall that self-loop weights are modeled as $\hat{W}_{uu} = \hat{\varrho_u} \xi_{uu} s_u $ from equation \ref{eq:W_uu}).
+One unique feature of geographical commuting networks is that a non-trivial proportion of the total commuting volume is not found in edges across vertices because most residents commutes within their counties.
+We define the degree of \textit{monadicity} of a given node as the following:

+Assuming the observed graph originated from the null \jf{model,} the variable $I_u$ measures two things.
+Firstly, $I_u$ measures how much \jf{larger} $\varrho_u$ is for a given $u$ than the global mean self-looping tendency $p$.
+Secondly, $I_u$ measures how much \jf{larger} the latent $\xi_{uu}$ component of $\hat{W}_{uu}$ is than its expected value of one ( recall that self-loop weights are modeled as $\hat{W}_{uu} = \hat{\varrho_u} \xi_{uu} s_u $ from \eqref{eq:W_uu}).

 The exact form of the variance of $I_u$ is difficult to calculate, but we use a simulation method to approximate a p-value for $I_u$.
 We first determine estimates for $a,b$ from the mean and variance of $\varrho_u$ under the null model.
-Given $p$, and the sample standard deviation $\hat{\sigma}^2_p$, we find estimates for $a,b$ as follows, by solving for the concentration parameters of the beta distribution from equation \ref{eq: meanvar_ab}:

-We use these estimated parameters to simulate a measurement of how extreme $\hat{I}_u$ of a given node is, compared to what would be expected assuming random generation from a beta($\hat{a},\hat{b}$) distribution.
-If the the actual value $I_u$ is large, as measured by whether it is above the $\alpha$-th quantile of the simulated values, then the node is deemed significant because it consistently exceeds what is to be expected from if $\varrho_u$ was randomly generated from a distribution of the same parameters.
-Such a simulation-based method to approximate p-values is commonly used in the sciences \citep{ewens_pvalue_2003}.
+Given $p$ and the sample standard deviation $\hat{\sigma}^2_p$, we find estimates for $a,b$ from \eqref{eq: ab_ests}.
+We use these estimated parameters to simulate a measurement of how extreme \jf{the} $\hat{I}_u$ of a given node is, compared \jf{to} that of a measurement assuming random generation from a beta($\hat{a},\hat{b}$) distribution.
+If the the actual value $I_u$ is large, as measured by whether it is above the $\alpha$-th quantile of the simulated values, then the node is deemed significant because it consistently exceeds what \jf{would be expected if $\varrho_u$ were} randomly generated from a distribution of the same parameters.
+Such a simulation-based method to approximate p-values is commonly used \cite{ewens_pvalue_2003}.